Vivianngu3/DSIntern_Assessment/README.md

     - Compatibility: Some data analysis tools, libraries, and algorithms may not handle question marks as null values by default.
 They may treat question marks as valid data points, leading to potential issues in data processing, modeling, or machine learning tasks.
     - Recommend to use standardized approaches, such as representing missing values with NaN (Not a Number) or None
+    - Null values all in LeagueIndex 8, would make the class imbalance worse if we eliminate the rows

 - Age, although it can be a good insight, might not be as practical or ethical to obtain since there is a population that would want to keep that information private.
-- Null values all in LeagueIndex 8, would need to eliminate those columns
 - There is a data LeagueIndex class imbalance.
 Indexes 1-6 have far higher rows than 7-8.
+This can be due to the % of players in each rank
-- Work with normalizaiton to help with the difference in scale among the columns
+- There is a scale difference bewteen some of the columns.
+Work with normalizaiton to help with the difference in scale among the columns

 ### Things to-do